Flower power

 Collection of vintage enamelware with flower decoration

-Following on from the themes of fish & birds we continue to look at the influence of nature on artists & designers.
+Following on from our recent themes of fish & birds we continue to look at the influence of nature on artists & designers.
 This week it’s the turn of flowers.

 floral fabric detail floral fabric detail